How-To Setup Observability for OPEA Workload in Kubernetes

 Step 2: Modify & Install pcm-service

-modify the pcm/pcm-service.yaml to set the addresses
+modify the pcm/pcm-service.yaml file to set the addresses

 kubectl apply -f pcm/pcm-service.yaml

-Step 3: Install pcm serviceMonitor
+Step 3: Install PCM serviceMonitor

 kubectl apply -f pcm/pcm-serviceMonitor.yaml

-Step 4: Install the pcm dashboard
+Step 4: Install the PCM dashboard